RBS plans share revamp to reduce volatility

-LONDON State-backed Royal Bank of Scotland (RBS.L) wants to slash the number of shares it has in issue to reduce price volatility and enable a more consistent valuation of the bank.
+LONDON, April 24 State-backed Royal Bank of Scotland wants to slash the number of shares it has in issue to reduce price volatility and enable a more consistent valuation of the bank.

 RBS, which is 82 percent owned by the British government after being rescued during the 2008 financial crisis, plans to give shareholders one new ordinary share for every 10 shares they currently hold.